seshieya/100-days-of-code/log.md

 -
 - Write parsers for different kinds of notes
-- Possibly improve db performance? <-- for what??
+- Possibly improve db performance? <-- for what?? don't remember.... was it full text search for company name?

 -----